Let’s create a prayer strategy for relationships! Join me as we walk through the book of prayer strategies, Fervent by Priscilla Shirer.

 Are you ready to pray fervently and create a prayer strategy for peace in your relationships?
 To get started, here are some scriptures you might consider adding to your prayer strategy!
 If you’re following along in the book you can find these scriptures, plus more, on pages 179-181.

 - We are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming.
 Eph.
 4:14

 - Let us not love with word or with tongue, but in deed and truth.
 1 John 3:18

 - Let us not judge one another anymore, but rather determine this – not to put an obstacle or a stumbling block in a brother’s way.
 Romans 14:13

 - Let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.
 Hebrews 10:24-25

-I’m sharing my own prayers with you to use as inspiration while you work write your own.
-Following, is the prayer strategy I wrote in my war binder, for my hurts.
+I’m sharing my own prayers with you to use as inspiration while you work to write your own.
+Following is the prayer strategy I wrote in my war binder, for my hurts.

 I’m praying for you as you work to craft a prayer for peace in your relationships!
 I’ll be looking into options for our next book/bible study in January!
 If you have one you would love to work through, please let me know!
 Wishing each of you a wonderful Christmas!